-16 CHA employees fired, 1 resigns after accused of defrauding federal program
+16 CHA employees fired, 1 resigns after being accused of defrauding federal Payroll Protection Program

 An internal probe found the employees submitted “falsified” applications to the Small Business Administration to receive coronavirus relief funds “to which they were not entitled.”